 Iceland is located at the edge of the Arctic Circle and spans an area of 103,000 square kilometres.
 Yet, despite its size, the population is only a little over 364,000 people.

 It’s so sparsely populated that the density registers as 3 people per square kilometre.
-Most of the population live in the capital of Reykjavik – the city you’re most likely to travel through on your journey.
+Most of the population lives in the capital of Reykjavik – the city you’re most likely to travel through on your journey.

 As a result, the land is fertile with nature and mostly untouched by humanity.
 And you know what that means: It’s arguably the best place on the planet for landscape photography.